 Multitenancy

-As a CCaaS provider (Partner), you can set up multiple virtually independent tenants provisioned from the same underlying infrastructure.
-Each tenant operates as a complete, independent contact center environment without dedicated hardware, possessing its own configurations, agents, teams, customers, and interactions.
+With multitenancy, you can set up multiple virtually independent tenants provisioned from the same underlying infrastructure.
+Each tenant operates as a complete, independent contact center environment possessing its own configurations, agents, teams, customers, and interactions.

 Key Features and Benefit

-Expertflow CX multi-tenant design ensures tenants remain separate through logical partitioning: It provides following operational and economic benefits to both CCaaS provider (Partner) and the customer (tenant).
+Expertflow CX multi-tenant design ensures tenants remain separate through logical partitioning: It provides the following operational and economic benefits to both CCaaS providers (Partners) and customers (tenants).

 Benefits | Partner (CCaaS provider) Benefit | Business Value to Customer (tenant) |